samvera-labs/hyku_knapsack/README.md

 git branch -M main
 git push -u origin main
 ```

+### Fork on Github

+If you choose to fork Knapsack, be aware that this will impact how you manage pull requests via Github.
+Namely as you submit PRs on your Fork, the UI might default to applying that to the fork's origin (e.g. Knapsack upstream).

 ### Overrides
 Before overriding anything, please think hard about whether what you are working on is a bug or feature that can apply to Hyku itself.
 If it is, please make a branch in your Hyku checkout (`./hyrax-webapp`) and do the work there.
 [See here](https://github.com/samvera-labs/hyku_knapsack/wiki/Hyku-Branches) for more information about working with Hyku branches in your Knapsack